niazkhan0731/niazkhan0731/README.md

 👋 Hello there!
 Welcome to my GitHub repository!

 My name is Niaz Khan.
 I am a passionate developer who genuinely enjoys coding and harbors a keen interest in DevOps and Cloud technologies.
 I find immense satisfaction in complex problem-solving and tackling projects that challenge my skills and creativity.
 I am certified in IT, Cloud, and Project Management, and currently pursuing my bachelor's degree in Computer Science.
-I welcome you to join me on this journey and witness my continuous growth, as I take on innovative projects while mastering both front-end and back-end programming
+I welcome you to join me on this journey and witness my continuous growth, as I take on innovative projects while mastering both front-end and back-end programming.
 - 🔍 <b>Explore My Repositories:</b>
   Feel free to browse through my repositories to get a glimpse of my projects and the skills I've been developing.
 I'm constantly updating them with new and exciting projects, so make sure to check back often!<br><br>
 - 🌟 <b>Seeking a Dynamic Opportunity:</b>